Internet Use Policy

 - Violation of another user’s privacy

-Viewing of pictorial sexually explicit web sites creates a harassing/ hostile/uncomfortable atmosphere for many fellow library users.
-If you are observed engaging in this behavior, you are subject to loss or suspension of your library privileges.
+- Viewing of pictorial sexually explicit web sites.
+This creates a harassing, hostile, and/or uncomfortable atmosphere for many fellow library users.
+Users observed engaging in this behavior shall be subject to loss or suspension of computer privileges.

-- As with all other Library materials, restriction of a child’s access to the Internet is the responsibility of the parent or legal guardian.
-The Internet contains much information frequently considered inappropriate for minors.
-Parents should supervise their children’s Internet sessions if they wish to assure protection from materials they consider harmful to minors.
+As with all other library materials, restriction of a child’s access to the internet is the responsibility of the parent or legal guardian.
+Parents should supervise their children’s internet sessions if they wish to assure protection from materials they consider harmful.

-- Parents are advised to have a discussion about safe and appropriate Internet use with their children, which would include guidance about use of electronic mail, chat rooms and other forms of direct electronic communications.
-Parents should stress that no child should share personal identifying information over the Internet.
+While reasonable attempts are made to prevent teens and youth from viewing inappropriate content on computers in the library, no filter or other method is fail-safe.
+Parents are advised to have a discussion about safe and appropriate internet use with their children, which would include guidance about use of electronic mail, chat, and other forms of direct electronic communications.
+Parents should stress that no child should share personal identifying information over the internet.

 The library is not responsible for content viewed by minors on computers or mobile devices in the library.

 Library staff reserves the right to limit computer access for minors to those computers located on the first floor.